ORCID

 This dataset was developed as part of the author’s research under the supervision of Dr. John E. Ball, Mississippi State University.
 The author is grateful for his guidance, encouragement, and support throughout the course of this work.

-Ethics and Data Access Permissions: This dataset was collected with formal approval from the Institutional Ethical Review Board (IERB) of MH Samorita Medical College and Hospital, Dhaka, Bangladesh.
-The ethical clearance was obtained before data collection and written institutional permission was granted before sharing.
+This dataset was collected with formal approval from the Institutional Ethical Review Board (IERB) of MH Samorita Medical College and Hospital, Dhaka, Bangladesh.
+Ethical clearance was obtained before data collection, and written institutional permission was granted before sharing.
 All images were anonymized and de-identified before inclusion in this dataset, ensuring patient privacy and compliance with ethical research standards.

 License:

 This dataset is released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Users are required to cite this dataset when using it in publications, research, or derivative works.
+This dataset is openly available for research and academic purposes, supporting reproducibility and transparency in medical AI research.

 Publication Date